-Some TA's are also trained to deliver interventions such phonics, supported spelling and nurture.
-These interventions are normally used in small groups and their impact monitored through the use of support plans.
+Teaching Assistants are trained to deliver interventions such as phonics, supported spelling and nurture.
+These interventions are normally used in small groups and their impact monitored through the use of personal support plans.

 Teaching assistants will occasionally support pupils on a 1:1 basis, but only if this is detailed in their support plan as being needed for a specific target.